skip to Main Content

 Food and water bowls.
 Look for puppy-sized food and water bowls to start, like this water and food bowl set with a silicone mat.
 You may want to replace them with larger ones as he grows.

 A collar or harness and a leash.
-These essentials will make going for rides in the car or a walk in the park a breeze, and can also help identify your pup in case (heaven forbid!) he decides to go for a quick jog without you.
+These essentials will make going for rides in the car or a walk in the park a breeze and can also help identify your new dog in case (heaven forbid!) he decides to go for a quick jog without you.
 Make sure that any wearables fit your pooch well.
 His collar and harness should be loose enough for you to fit two fingers underneath them, but not so loose that he can squirm out of them.
 Personally, I’m a fan of these styles from Unique Style Paws and Bolex.

 A crate.
 Ideally, crates should be big enough for your puppy to turn around, lie down, and stand without bumping his head.
-If you choose to crate train your puppy, consider purchasing a crate that’s large enough for him to keep using when he’s full-grown.
+If you choose to crate-train your puppy, consider purchasing a crate that’s large enough for him to keep using when he’s full-grown.
 Many crates, like Petmate’s Aspen model, come with moveable partitions, so you can give him enough space to do his business in one corner and go lie down in the other.

 Comfy puppy beds.
-Dogs need to have their own space, and a crate or a plush, stylish bed can make a cozy “den” for your pup to retreat to.
+Dogs need to have their own space, and a crate ora plush, stylish bed can make a cozy “den” for your pup to retreat to.

 Food.
 Find out what food and feeding schedule your pup has been used to.
 Any changes you make in feeding should usually be done gradually.